Last Updated on October 31, 2021

 - If bulb B does NOT light, then switch S is NOT thrown (Maybe True) – (the cause of failure may be some other necessary condition)

-It is obvious that, inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kind of statements are behaving differently:
+It is obvious that inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kinds of statements are behaving differently:

-One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If effect then cause) or negations (if NOT cause then NOT effect).
+One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If there is an effect then there must be a cause) or negations (if there is NO cause then there is NO effect).

-So the final outcomes of the above exercise was a proof for a “hunch” I had for a long time that negation (discrimination) is a much more powerful explanatory mechanism in engineering for causal relations than positive affirmative statements.
+So the final outcome of the above exercise was the proof for a “hunch” I had for a long time that negation (discrimination) is in engineering a much more powerful explanatory mechanism for causal relations than positive affirmative statements.

-Determinism, Predictability and Probability is often vilified in “new” postmodern, chaotic and complexity thinking.
-The futility of all efforts to get a definite (deterministic) answer about the exact outcome of an experiment or prediction of some future event, seems now clear to everyone.
+Determinism, Predictability, and Probability are often vilified in the “new” postmodern, chaotic, complexity thinking.
+The futility of efforts to get a definite (deterministic) answer about the exact outcome of an experiment or prediction of some future event, seems now clear to everyone.
 But, from one extreme we suddenly found ourselves in another.

 No point in planning because circumstances will change anyway.
 Let’s do it and we’ll see how it works.
 Things will evolve somehow, and if such blind experimenting was good enough for natural evolution to bring us where we are now, we also don’t have (and don’t want) to know in which direction we may “evolve”.

-The only problem is that the “blind watchmaker” has no favourites and doesn’t care who dies in the process, so it may be us who are next in line for extinction.
+The only problem is that the “blind watchmaker” has no favorites and doesn’t care who dies in the process, so it may be us who is next in line for extinction.